 No seriously, congratulations.

 You are doing it.
 You are surviving.
-You are breathing in and out and you are putting one foot in front of the other.
-In the past, you probably wouldn’t have considered things like these accomplishments, but that was before you began walking around in the darkness with a broken heart and 20 extra pounds of complicated emotion.
+You are breathing in and out, and you are putting one foot in front of the other.
+In the past, you probably wouldn’t have considered these things accomplishments, but that was before you began walking around in the darkness of grief with a broken heart.

 I know many of you will want to reject my praise because grief has been known to cause

 self-doubt false modesty.
-Many people feel not-good-enough because they compare themselves to their BG-selves (before grief selves) or some other ideal.
-So if you’re comparing yourself to your BG-self, stop right now.
-When you compare yourself to the BG-you or a more-perfect-future-you, you run the risk of overlooking your everyday wins and accomplishments and never noticing how far you’ve come.
+Many people feel not-good-enough because they compare themselves to their before-grief selves or some other ideal.
+So if you’re comparing yourself to your before-grief self, stop right now.
+When you compare yourself to the before-grief you (or a more-perfect-future-you), you run the risk of overlooking your everyday wins and accomplishments and never noticing how far you’ve come.

-Too often grieving people beat themselves up for not being able to do things like get over it, get it together, keep it together, go back to normal, be strong, be inspiring, grow, grieve the ‘right’ way, and so on.
-When in reality some of these things are unattainable (i.e. getting over it, going back to normal, grieving in the ‘right’ way) and the rest I’m willing to bet you’re already doing in small ways each and every day.
+Too often, grieving people beat themselves up for not being able to do things like get over it, get it together, keep it together, go back to normal, be strong, be inspiring, grow, grieve the ‘right’ way, and so on… when, in reality, a) some of these things are unattainable (i.e., getting over it, going back to normal, grieving the ‘right’ way) and b) the rest I’m willing to bet you’re already doing in small ways each and every day.

 Congratulate yourself for getting out of bed today.
 I don’t care what time it was when you got up or how long you waited before getting back in bed.
 You did it.